miyako/4d-plugin-log-event/README.md

 How to create a custom message DLL
 ---

-Create a message text file, as explain by [Microsoft](https://msdn.microsoft.com/en-us/library/dd996906(v=vs.85).aspx).
+Create a message text file, as explained by [Microsoft](https://msdn.microsoft.com/en-us/library/dd996906(v=vs.85).aspx).

 You must save the file in UTF-16LE encoding.